-The CDC issued a stringent set of rules that U.S. schools must follow before reopening amid the COVID-19 coronavirus pandemic.
+The CDC published a set of guidelines that schools can adopt when feasible as they consider reopening amid the COVID-19 coronavirus pandemic.

 In late May 2020, social media users circulated a graphic purportedly containing recommendations from the U.S. Centers for Disease Control and Prevention (CDC) for reopening schools amid the COVID-19 coronavirus pandemic.
 The graphic, containing a blue background and the words “Here we go,” went viral on Facebook.
 A slightly different version of the graphic was posted on the blog KidsActivities.com.